 By the end of this course, students should have a working knowledge of color theory.
 Once this knowledge is obtained, painting from observation will be the focus through the use of still life.
 Readings from the textbook will be done outside of class and reading assignments should be complete at the beginning of class.
-Exercises will be done in class in addition to assignments that will be done completely or partially on your own time.
-Group critiques will be held on assignment due dates.
 On their due date, assignments should be complete at the beginning of class.
-Students should develop and utilize an informed visual vocabulary through the group critiques.
-Students will gain knowledge of art history and contemporary art through presentations by the professor and the research project.
-You should plan to spend a minimum of 3 hours per week on your work outside of class.
+Students should develop and utilize an informed visual vocabulary.
+Students will gain knowledge of art history and contemporary art through presentations and the research project.
+You should plan to spend a minimum of 8 hours per week on your work outside of class.
 Those that put forth effort in this class will inevitably show improvement in their work as the class progresses.